 If you are regularly towing, then you really should invest into one of these systems.
 Below is a list of the best weight distribution hitches that include sway control and simply clamp on to most standard couplers.

-The Blue OX SWAYPRO is a premium weight distribution hitch, which includes a top of the range sway control system and is compatible with most electric trailer brake controllers.
-The BXW1500 includes a pre-adjusted hitch head and it will simply clamp on to most standard couplers.
+The Blue OX SWAYPRO is a premium weight distribution hitch, which includes a top of the range sway control system and is compatible with most electric trailer brake controller devices.
+It uses chain-linked adjustable torsion bars that prevent sway completely with loads up to 15,000 LBS.

 Compared against the alternatives, the Blue Ox BXW1500 SWAYPRO is expensive but it is definitely worth paying extra.
 It is the best weight distribution hitch you can buy with excellent sway control and weight ratings.Check it Out